 Tamago Kake Gohan is a simple dish made of rice, raw egg, and toppings.
 One of my favorite Japanese breakfasts of all time.

 In this post, I teach you about this classic Japanese breakfast dish’s history, how to make it, and 15 of the best toppings!

 Love it or hate it, there are so many ways to enjoy fermented soybeans called “natto“.
 From how to eat it to popular brands and delicious toppings, in this post I cover everything you need to know about this traditional Japanese superfood!

-I personally love natto and I cannot live without it.
-I even eat natto almost everyday.
-In this post, you get to know how to eat it, different variations and a whole range of topping ideas!
+I love natto and I cannot live without it.
+I even eat natto almost every day.
+In this post, you get to know how to eat it, different variations, and a whole range of topping ideas!

 Can miso soup be vegetarian/vegen friendly?
 Sure it can!

-This easy and delicious miso soup is made with umami-rich kombu and shiitake dashi and then flavoured with certified vegan awase miso paste and fragrant ginger.
-It’s warming, comforting and can be enjoyed by almost anyone!
+This easy and delicious plant-based miso soup is made with umami-rich kombu and shiitake dashi and then flavored with certified vegan awase miso paste and fragrant ginger.
+It’s warming, comforting, and can be enjoyed by almost anyone!

 Want soup other than miso soup?
-Then you can try this traditional vegetable soup that actually has a longer history than miso soup!
+Then you can try this traditional vegetable soup with a longer history than miso soup!

-Kenchin Jiru is a filling and nutritious soup made with tofu and a variety of vegetables served in a soy sauce flavoured dashi broth.
+Kenchin Jiru is a filling and nutritious soup with tofu and various vegetables served in a soy sauce-flavored dashi broth.
 This traditional dish has roots in Buddhism and it’s suitable for vegans too!

 Looking for something more meaty than normal miso soup?
 Then try tonjiru instead!